Skip to content

 • Cost-Effective: Avoid the lengthy and expensive process of the Federal Circuit and Family Court.

-To be legally binding and enforceable in Queensland, certain conditions must be met when creating a BFA:
+To be legally binding and enforceable in Australia, certain conditions must be met when creating a BFA:

 1. Voluntary Agreement: Both parties must enter the agreement voluntarily without any coercion or duress.